Spend a Day at Cerro Gordo Beach

 The Beach

 Being a balneario, it is tested every 2 weeks to ensure water quality.
-It also has lifeguards, a roped-off swimming area, gated parking, bathrooms, showers (though only a few were operational), and even snack bars.
-The sand is groomed, so the beach looks inviting to lay down a towel and enjoy.
+It also should have lifeguards, a roped-off swimming area, gated parking, bathrooms (sometimes questionable cleanliness- bring your own paper), showers (though only a few were operational), and even snack bars.
 The beach area is crescent-shaped, and offers great photo ops looking in either direction.
 Besides the LONG stretch of light beige sand, it has a large strip of palms and other trees that provide shade, and with picnic tables scattered throughout.
 There are also gazebos that you can rent for parties.

 Cerro Gordo Beach